Summary

 • I am looking for 1-2 self-motivated Ph.D. students to join my research group.
 Applicants should have a B.S. or M.S. in Industrial Engineering, Transportation Engineering, Economics, Operations Research, Mathematics, and Computer Science or related fields.
 Strong oral and written communication skills in English are required.
 Candidates with research experience in network modeling, optimization and game theory are preferred.

-• Successful applicants will be considered eligible to receive a Postgraduate Scholarship (the 2023 rate: HK$18,390/month) during the normative study period.
-Outstanding applicants for the Ph.D. programme are strongly encouraged to apply for the Hong Kong PhD Fellowship (HKPF) scheme, which offers an annual stipend of HK$27,600/month plus a conference and research-related travel allowance of HK$13,800/year.
+• Successful applicants will be considered eligible to receive a Postgraduate Scholarship (the 2024 rate: HK$18,760/month in probation and HK$19,270/month after probation) during the normative study period.
+Outstanding applicants for the Ph.D. programme are strongly encouraged to apply for the Hong Kong PhD Fellowship (HKPF) scheme, which offers an annual stipend of HK$28,100/month plus a conference and research-related travel allowance of HK$14,000/year.
 HKU will provide HKPF awardees additional living allowance (HK$20-40k/year) and accommodation support.
 To learn more about the HKU Ph.D. programme and scholarships, visit HKU Graduate School website.

 • Postdoc, Research Assistant, and visiting research positions are also available.
 If your research background fits my research interests, please send me your CV including your education qualifications and list of publications.